NBSutton98/COM-Documentation/docs/task1.md

 # Getting Started with Express JS

-In this section, we will go over the steps to installing and creating our first file
+In this section, we will go over the steps to installing and creating our first file.

 ## Creating our file
 - Select new file